 Contention sets are groups of applications containing identical or similar applied-for gTLD strings.
+(In this Applicant Guidebook, "similar" means strings so similar that they create a probability of user confusion if more than one of the strings is delegated into the root zone.)
 Contention sets are identified during Initial Evaluation following review of all applied-for gTLD strings.
 ICANN will publish preliminary contention sets once the String Similarity review is completed, and will update the contention sets as necessary during the evaluation and dispute resolution stages.